legluondunet/MyLittleLutrisScripts/OBSOLETE NO MORE MAINTAINED/Genshin Impact/README.md

 - PATCH IS NOT APPLIED BY DEFAULT.
 To apply or revert it, right-click on the game icon/banner and select "execute script" --> https://imgur.com/D4jDdPX
 - This script installer needs xdelta3, xterm, zenity binaries.
 - If the install freezes during download, kill the "launcher.exe" process.
 Then launch the game from Lutris and choose option 2 in the menu "Update Genshin Impact".
 Once downloading and installing are completed, close the game, patch the game, start the game and choose option 1 in the menu.

+# Genshin Impact - Update patch

+### Description:
+You already installed Genshin Impact with Lutris and just need to update your current install with latest patch.

+### Technical notes:
+Please follow this steps:
+1) execute this script, it will install updated patch
+2) update Geshin Impact to latest version (option 2) but do not launch it
+3) apply new patch
+To apply or revert patch, right-click on the game icon/banner and select "execute script" --> https://imgur.com/D4jDdPX